benob/pyrogue/docs/documentation.md

 rl.init_display('snake', 320, 240)
 ```

-### `rl.Font(filename, size)`
+### `font = rl.Font(filename, size)`

 Load a TTF font for writing text on the display.
-The text renderer is fast but does not support sub-pixel positionning of letters, which sometimes leads to weird kernings.
 The returned font can be passed to the `rl.draw_text()` function.
 Note that only ascii characters in range 32-127 can be drawn.
 The font object has two read-only attributes: `size` which is the size passed to the constructor, and `line_height` which is the line height stored in the font.

 ```python
 font = rl.Font('monospace.ttf', 14)